humm-devadmin/hummdocs/docs/developer_resources/refund_api.md

 # Refund API

-Humm provides an API to programmatically process refunds or adjustments to an Humm purchase.
+Humm provides an API to programmatically process refunds or adjustments to an humm purchase.

 ## Humm Endpoints